Deaxagon/Spirit-level/README.md

 # Spirit-level
-Programming API assignment
-I'm not writing about myself in this tutorial.
+Programming API assignment.
+We are making a spirit level calculator for the mobile phone.